jhanschoo/arty/README.md

 arty
 =====

-tiny javascript library for asserting types on function arguments
+tiny javascript library for asserting types, as well as array object schemas on function arguments during runtime

 Examples: